elliotrap/Widgeme/README.md

 includes a small `HabitTracker` class which can store daily check‑ins using CloudKit.

+The main screen now uses a cleaner design with modern SwiftUI components and displays the last seven days of progress for each habit.

 ### Widget

 The `DaysLeftWidget` displays the remaining days in the current year and